mozilla/consumer-trust/README.md

 <br>Baseline checklist for primary product stakeholders: product owners, designers, user researchers, and engineers.

 3. [resource repository](https://www.zotero.org/groups/2695011/experience_integrity_public/library)
-<br>Dynamic database of integrity related resources including industry guidelines, government regulations/frameworks, and academic research.
+<br>Dynamic database of trust related resources including industry guidelines, government regulations/frameworks, and academic research.

 ### consult
-For internal teams at Mozilla, the experience integrity team is available to support in investigating product integrity needs that:
+For internal teams at Mozilla, the experience consumer trust team is available to support in investigating needs that:
 * are not met through self-assessment process
 * product teams are not able to complete themselves
 * require multi-disciplinary and/or ethical expertise

-For teams or product creators external to Mozilla and interested in the integrity program, we encourage you to get in touch!
+For teams or product creators external to Mozilla and interested in the trust program, we encourage you to get in touch!
 We love collaborating with our friends and colleagues across the industry: placeholder_email@mozilla.com.

-If you would like to be a participant in integrity at Mozilla, please get in touch!
+If you would like to be a participant in consumer trust at Mozilla, please get in touch!
 For those who are already Mozillians, become a part of our products for people advocacy group.
 For those external to the Mozilla community, consider tuning in or joining our advisory council of external experts.

 ## tools